Why is My Car Leaking Water?

 - Light Brown: Newer engine oil or gear lubricant

 - Pink: Power steering fluid or transmission fluid

 - Green: Antifreeze from water pump, hoses, or the radiator

 Receive Expert Service at Mercedes-Benz of Escondido!

 Whether you suspect you’re dealing with a coolant, transmission fluid, or oil leak, the team at Mercedes-Benz of Escondido can help!
 Schedule a service appointment near San Marcos and we’ll get to the bottom of the problem.
-Our team can also answer any other questions you may have about Mercedes-Benz service, such as “When does my car need oil service,” or “What does TPMS mean?”
+Our team can also answer any other questions you may have about Mercedes-Benz service, such as “What is a timing belt?” or “What does TPMS mean?”
 Contact our service center today!

 Learn More at Mercedes-Benz of Escondido

 The 2020 Mercedes-Benz GLC follows a storied legacy in providing both robust performance and an inviting cabin.
 Not only is this interior spacious, it also has expertly designed cargo areas that store a lot of material for your road trips outside Escondido.
 Mercedes-Benz of Escondido covers the Mercedes-Benz GLC dimensions, the Mercedes-Benz GLC cargo space, and more…